Lightstreamer/Lightstreamer-example-HelloWorld-adapter-php/README.md

 }
 ```

-The final part of the script initializes and starts the communication with the Proxy Adapters:
+The final part of the script initializes and activates the communication with the Proxy Adapters:
 ```php
 try {
     $host = "localhost";